vikingeducation/prep_basics/test-yourself-answers.md

 #### How do you launch Sublime Text from Bash(Windows)?

-Installation
-	Install or update Sublime Text to include the latest Build 3065.
-You can check for updates by clicking on the help tab located at the top of sublime text.
-Test
-	Restart Bash and type "subl.exe"(w/o quotes) in the command line.
-If an error message shows please follow the next procedure (adding sublime path)
-Adding Sublime Path
+Install the latest version of Sublime Text 3.
-	Go to System Properties -> Advanced System Settings -> Advanced -> Environment Variables In system variables window, click new and set variable name to Sublime.
+Go to System Properties -> Advanced System Settings -> Advanced -> Environment Variables

+In system variables window, click new and set variable name to Sublime.
 For variable value, use the location the Sublime is installed in.
 Default location should be C:\Program Files\Sublime Text 3.
 Next in the User Variables window, click Path and edit the variable value by adding ";%Sublime"(w/o quotes) at the end.

-Go back and test to see if it works.
-Finished
-	Now you can type subl folder/filename from the terminal and it will launch the folder/file in sublime.
+Restart Bash, and launch sublime using subl command.
+Example type subl filename in command line.

 *Contributed by [Thomas Lo](https://github.com/wagaiznogoud)*